djangocon/2025.djangocon.us/src/_content/posts/announcing-schedule-dcus.md

 title: "The DjangoCon US 2025 schedule has been released!"
 ---

-We are beyond thrilled to unveil the 2025 DjangoCon US [talk and tutorial lineup](/schedule/).
+We are beyond thrilled to unveil the 2025 DjangoCon US [talk lineup](/schedule/).
 We'll have three days of talks on September 8-10, and two days of sprints on September 11-12.

 We will have three keynote speakers which will be announced over the next several weeks.
 Stay tuned to our [Mastodon](https://fosstodon.org/@djangocon) and [news feed](/news/) for the announcements.